Elizabeth Berkeley, Countess of Warwick

 Elizabeth de Berkeley, Countess of Warwick and 4th Baroness Lisle (1386 – 28 December 1422), was an English noblewoman and heiress.
 She was the only child of Thomas de Berkeley, 5th Baron Berkeley, and Margaret de Lisle, 3rd Baroness Lisle.

-With her father's death in 1417, Elizabeth and her husband Richard de Beauchamp, 13th Earl of Warwick, became involved in an inheritance dispute with her cousin James Berkeley, initiating one of the longest lawsuits in English history.
+With her father's death in 1417, Elizabeth and her husband Richard Beauchamp, 13th Earl of Warwick, became involved in an inheritance dispute with her cousin James Berkeley, initiating one of the longest lawsuits in English history.

 Marriage and issue

 Elizabeth de Berkeley was the only child born to Thomas de Berkeley, 5th Baron Berkeley, by his wife Margaret de Lisle, 3rd Baroness Lisle.
 As such, Elizabeth was their sole heir, and was to inherit the baronies of Lisle and Tyes from her mother.
 Margaret died near 1392, but Elizabeth did not succeed to them until the death of Thomas in 1417, as he held the lands by tenure of courtesy.
 In September 1392, Baron Berkeley negotiated Elizabeth's marriage to Richard de Beauchamp, eldest son and heir to Thomas de Beauchamp, 12th Earl of Warwick.
 Elizabeth married him sometime before 5 October 1397, and became the Countess of Warwick in 1403.
 The marriage remained unconsummated for at least six years.
 Elizabeth gave birth to three girls: